ilg-physics-ucsb/physics6-manual/6CL/ReflectionAndRefraction/ReflectionandRefraction_LG_0629.md

 4. Also include the distance from the object to the mirror and the image to the mirror.

 5. Take a screenshot of your ray tracing and include it in your lab report.

+### Method 2: Printing/Tracing and using a protractor
+In this version, you will either print or trace the image and use a protractor to measure the ray tracing angles
+1. Either print or trace [this image](https://drive.google.com/a/ucsb.edu/file/d/1GzSUSF4hoYAaT_hoSxRW_6ryHqxU8JVd/view?usp=sharing) onto a sheet of paper.
+If tracing, hold a sheet of paper over your screen and gently trace the markings with a pencil.
+DO NOT APPLY PRESSURE to your screen.
+If needed, go over the markings a second time on your table.
+2. Complete the ray tracing by hand using a ruler
+3. Measure the angles with a protractor.
+Make sure to measure the incident and reflected angles for both rays.
+If you do not own a protractor you may print or trace [this one](imgs/protractor.gif).
+Alternatively, you can hold the paper with your ray tracing up to the screen, over the protractor image, to measure the angles.

+4. Also include the distance from the object to the mirror and the image to the mirror, which you  may find using a ruler.

+5. Take a picture/scan of your ray tracing and include it in your lab report.

 :::Question
 How does the object distance compare to the image distance?
 In ideal conditions, how should they compare?